Strong probabilistic stability in holomorphic families of endomorphisms of $\mathbb{P}^k(\mathbb{C})$ and polynomial-like maps: Introduction

 \subsection{Organization of the paper}

-In Section \ref{s:PLmaps} we recall some definitions and results on polynomial-like maps and we introduce polynomial-like maps of dominating topological degrees.
-We also study the Lyapunov exponents of measures $\nu$ with sufficiently large entropy $h_\nu(f)>\log d^*$ (see Definition \ref{def:large-top-deg}) and prove their strict positivity (see Theorem \ref{t:lyapunov-positive}).
-In Section \ref{s:fplmaps} we recall definitions and results on holomorphic families of polynomial-like maps and we state the precise version of our main result, see Theorem \ref{t:mainequiv}.
-Section \ref{s:proof-thm} is dedicated to the proof of Theorem \ref{t:mainequiv}.
+In Section \ref{s:PLmaps} we recall some definitions and results on polynomial-like maps of large topological degrees.
+We also study the Lyapunov exponents of measures with sufficiently large measure-theoretic entropy and prove their strict positivity, with an explicit lower bound depending on the measure-theoretic entropy of the measure, see Theorem \ref{t:lyapunov-positive}.
+In Section \ref{s:fplmaps} we recall definitions and results on holomorphic families of polynomial-like maps and we state the precise versions of our main results, see Theorems \ref{t:mainequiv} and \ref{t:mainlamin} and Corollary \ref{c:pk}.
+Section \ref{s:proof-thm} is dedicated to the proof of these results.
+In Appendix \ref{app:contraction} we record an intermediate contraction estimate along generic inverse orbits (with respect to naturally defined measures) in the space $(\mathcal J, \mathcal F)$, for later reference.